Review by purple_scorp

 I can not recommend this deck more highly.
 The cards are uncanny in their accuracy, and the client doesn't even have to ask a question.
 I only use these cards when I read for clients now, as they always provide the answer whether asked or not, because of course you can ask a question like you do with Tarot, but this is where I think it beats the Tarot, as sometimes you don't know what's wrong and have trouble forming a question, well with these you don't have to, and it's great for the client who just wants a general reading.
 I could go on and on about these cards, but enough - just buy them!
 You won't be disappointed.

-See card images from the Titania's Fortune Cards
+See sample card images from the Titania's Fortune Cards

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images